valtimo-platform/valtimo-documentation/release-notes/major10/10.1.0/valtimo-backend-libraries.md

 * **Form flow instance creation on task open**

   The Form flow instance is now created when a user task is opened.
-People configuring the form flow can now make changes to the form flow that is connected to the user task, as long as the task isn't opened.
+Users configuring the form flow can now make changes to the form flow that is connected to the user task, as long as the task isn't opened.

 ## Bugfixes